bristly sedge

 Key Features

-- Distinctive 'bottle-brush' cylindrical spikes
+- Distinctive 'bottlebrush' cylindrical spikes

-- Sharply triangular stems typical of sedges
+- Triangular stems typical of the sedge family

 When You’ll See Them